 The trail to Wild Creek Falls winds a short distance through the park before crossing the creek below the falls and heading upstream to this beautiful waterfall.

 For more information about visiting this great waterfall in the Poconos, check out our article on Wild Creek Falls in Beltzville State Park.

-Resica Falls is located along Bushkill Creek, upstream of the more famous Bushkill Falls.
-However, while it might not be as well known, this waterfall is incredibly beautiful and well-worth visiting.
+Resica Falls is located along Bushkill Creek north of Stroudsburg.
+However, while it might not be as well known, this waterfall is incredibly beautiful and well worth visiting.